VoxDanh/aquarium-shop/README.md

 # aquarium-shop
-Aquarium Shop – An online aquarium shop website built with HTML, CSS, JavaScript, and Bootstap.
+Aquarium Shop – An online aquarium shop website built with HTML, CSS, JavaScript, and Bootstrap.